Rhythm Exercises With Mutes.

 We all know these following exercises of course, which are really good to develop time feel and rhythmic coordination.

 Then there is also this fun rhythm, one of my favorites:

-Here’s a ton more rhythms with mutes to train your rhythmic reading.
+Here are a ton more rhythms with mutes to train your rhythmic reading.

 Every bar/line in the above pdf is 1 exercise that you would want to repeat for a while before moving on to the next bar/exercise.
-A fun way to practice these exercises, is along with a drum beat.
+A fun way to practice these exercises is along with a drum beat.